okuchaiev/f-lm/README.md

 Note, that current data reader may miss some tokens when constructing mini-batches which can have a minor effect on final perplexity.

 **For most accurate results**, use batch_size=1 and num_steps=1 in evaluation.
 Thanks to [Ciprian](https://github.com/ciprian-chelba) for noticing this.

-## Pre-trained model
-The best model reported in the paper can be found here: https://drive.google.com/file/d/12NT30_wont7evwSl1IT5ECXgwDpIWER3/view?usp=sharing

 ## To change hyper-parameters